-In addition, there are other public agencies with environmental authority to grant permits and/or authorizations that may be required by the titleholder of a project (depending on its nature), such as the National Protected Areas Agency, the National Water Authority, the Environmental Health Agency and the Ministry of Culture.
+Likewise, there are other public agencies with environmental authority to grant permits and/or authorizations that may be required by the titleholder of a project (depending on its nature), such as the National Protected Areas Agency, the National Water Authority, the Environmental Health Agency and the Ministry of Culture.

-Also, the Environmental Assessment and Control Organization (OEFA) is the governing entity of the Environmental Assessment and Control National System (SINEFA) in charge of supervising, auditing and sanctioning compliance with environmental obligations of titleholders of activities that are under its authority.
-Pursuant to Executive Board's Order No. 027-2017-0EFA-CD, OEFA Sanctioning Administrative Procedure Regulation was approved in order to regulate the sanctioning administrative procedure, as well as the issuance of precautionary and remedial measures, according to its controlling and sanctioning role (applicable to any individual and legal entity, autonomous equity, irregular corporation, business association or other type pursuant to law conducting commercial activities subject to OEFA).
-Some ministries and regional governments also have jurisdiction to supervise and sanction regarding environmental matters, as established by current legislation.
+On the other hand, the Environmental Assessment and Control Organization ("OEFA") is the governing entity of the Environmental Assessment and Control National System ("SINEFA") in charge of supervising, auditing and sanctioning compliance with environmental obligations of titleholders of activities that are under its authority.
+Pursuant to Executive Board's Order No. 027-2017-OEFA-CD, OEFA Sanctioning Administrative Procedure Regulation was approved in order to regulate the sanctioning administrative procedure, as well as the issuance of precautionary and remedial measures, according to its controlling and sanctioning role (applicable to any individual and legal entity, autonomous equity, irregular corporation, business association or other type pursuant to law conducting commercial activities subject to OEFA).
+Similarly, Directive Council Resolution No.006-2019-OEFA / CD adopted the New OEFA Supervision Regulations, adding principles of institutional coordination and various obligations of the supervisor.
+It should be noted that some ministries and regional governments also have jurisdiction to supervise and sanction regarding environmental matters, as established by current legislation.

-During the last three years, the Government has enacted laws to strengthen environmental institutions and regulate the environmental aspects of the different sectors.
+For the last few years, the Government has enacted laws to strengthen environmental institutions and regulate the environmental aspects of the different sectors.
 Among the most important regulations on environmental matters are: